sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/rundeck.md

 - [Rundeck job][7]
 - [Rundeck webhook][3]

-You can also add the [Sensu Rundeck Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index, to build your own workflow or integrate Sensu with your existing Rundeck workflows.
+You can also add the [Sensu Rundeck Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub, to build your own workflow or integrate Sensu with your existing Rundeck workflows.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.